 I was happy to see the world’s largest book retailer, Barnes and Noble, advertise my debut novel beside Stephen King and Patricia Cornwell.
 Instantly, the literary world placed my skills with the best of them.
 Not many keep that type of company… that said I was special, and the publishing world considered me on that level.

 Then, just as I was about to embark on my book tour and live events in support of SANTA, tragedy struck.
-I was about to leave on the tour promoting the book, when I was seriously injured after falling into an unmarked hole excavated in a sidewalk by Ajax Paving of Florida.
+I was about to leave on the tour promoting the book, when I was seriously injured after falling into an unmarked hole excavated in a sidewalk by Ajax Paving of Florida, and supervised by the City of Belleair Bluffs, and the Town of Belleair in Florida.

 An old man once told me, “the definition of insanity is repeating something that doesn’t work.”
-And, truth be told, that is exactly the course I am taking as we move towards the Holidays and the arrival of the Big Fat Man.
+And, truth be told, that is exactly the course I am taking as we move towards the Summer 2017 and the crashing waves.

 Meet the Team